-The Harrow Campus includes the Westminster Business School and the School of Media, Arts and Design.
+The Harrow Campus includes the Westminster Business School and the Faculty of Media, Arts and Design.
 It is also home to London Gallery West, which exhibits a broad, exciting and controversial mix of contemporary media, art and design work.

 The nearest Tube station to the Harrow Campus is Northwick Park on the Metropolitan line, about 20 minutes away from Baker Street Tube station in central London.